High Holiday Resources

 High Holiday File Folder Activities

 File folder activities can help children review ideas and familiarize them with Jewish objects.
 Since they are inexpensive and relatively easy to make, you can accumulate a large stack of file folder activities in no time!
 The visual nature of file folder activities takes advantage of the visual strengths of children with autism and many other developmental disabilities.
-Click for the Gateways Guide to Making File Folder Activities.

 High Holiday Crafts